7 Ways to Raise Potassium Levels When Your Body Needs More

 3. Snack on Watermelon

 One wedge of watermelon (268 grams) has 320 milligrams of potassium, or 7 percent of your DV, making it a great choice to raise your potassium, per the USDA.
-Watermelon is also an excellent source of vitamin C and vitamin A and is 91 percent water, which is perfect for rehydrating.
+Watermelon is also an excellent source of vitamins A and C and is 91 percent water, which is perfect for rehydrating.

 Advertisement